iThinkyouknow/psalter1912-data/README.md

 ### I have included THE SCRIPT so that you do not need to worry about such minor details
     cd data-scripts
-    sh the-script.js
+    sh the-script.sh

 ### There is a "version.json" file to record the version of each json, and their respective remote urls (if you'd like to remotely fetch the data instead).
-Updates to each file would be manual and incremented by 1, when necessary.
+There is a script that automatically increments by 1 if you have any *.json in your git staged (added) files. i.e.

+    git add _<file>.json
+    cd data-scripts
+    sh the-script.sh

+or if you prefer to do it manually

+    cd data-scripts
+    node automagically-updating-version-json.js <filename>

+or for git added files

+    cd data-scripts
+    node automagically-updating-version-json.js $(git diff --name-only --cached)